Mike-Veilleux/mike-veilleux.github.io/README.md

 # Where it all starts...

-I've enrolled in a MIT Fullstack developer course in August 2022, to further broaden my dev skills.
+I've enrolled in a MIT Fullstack MERN developer course in August 2022, to further broaden my dev skills.
 This time focusing on the latest trends in web based tech.

 ## Description